Cookies on this website

 Your Privacy Matters

-The Strand Medical Group recognises the need for an appropriate balance between openness and confidentiality in the management and use of information.
-The Strand Medical Group fully supports the principles of corporate governance and recognises its public accountability, but equally places importance on the confidentiality of, and the security arrangements to safeguard, both personal information about patients and staff and commercially sensitive information.
-The Strand Medical Group also recognises the need to share patient information with other health organisations and other agencies in a controlled manner consistent with the interests of the patient and, in some circumstances, the public interest.
+The Strand Medical recognises the need for an appropriate balance between openness and confidentiality in the management and use of information.
+The Strand Medical fully supports the principles of corporate governance and recognises its public accountability, but equally places importance on the confidentiality of, and the security arrangements to safeguard, both personal information about patients and staff and commercially sensitive information.
+The Strand Medical also recognises the need to share patient information with other health organisations and other agencies in a controlled manner consistent with the interests of the patient and, in some circumstances, the public interest.

-The Strand Medical Group believes that accurate, timely and relevant information is essential to deliver the highest quality health care.
+The Strand Medical believes that accurate, timely and relevant information is essential to deliver the highest quality health care.
 As such it is the responsibility of all clinicians and managers to ensure and promote the quality of information and to actively use information in decision-making processes.

 The Strand keeps data on you relating to who you are, where you live, what you do, your family, possibly your friends, your employers, your habits, your problems and diagnoses, the reasons you seek help, your appointments, where you are seen and when you are seen, who by, referrals to specialists and other healthcare providers, tests carried out here and in other places, investigations and scans, treatments and outcomes of treatments, your treatment history, the observations and opinions of other healthcare workers, within and without the NHS as well as comments and aide memoirs reasonably made by healthcare professionals in this practice who are appropriately involved in your health care.